 The Port of Kansas City is approximately six acres located in the West Bottoms Industrial District of Kansas City, Mo., at Missouri River mile 367.1 along the designated Marine Highway M-70.

 Located near major international railroad intermodal yards of six Class I railroads, numerous interstates and highways, and the central business district of Kansas City, the Port of Kansas City as a true intermodal connector.

-As the public partner in the reestablishment of waterborne commerce, the Port Authority is charged to make certain that the following public goods, environmental considerations and economic impacts are maximized:
+As the public partner in the reestablishment of waterborne commerce, Port KC is charged to make certain that the following public goods, environmental considerations and economic impacts are maximized:

 - One barge is equivalent to 16 railroad cars or 70 truck trailers.
 The efficiency of waterborne transportation translates into shipper savings of an estimated $10 – $12 per ton.
 Not only does this decrease the congestion, accidents and maintenance costs for our highway system, but also a significant reduction in greenhouse gas emissions and air pollution.

 - Nearly 400 people are employed at 13 public port facilities across the state of Missouri.
-The Kansas City Port Authority anticipates that approximately 40 direct and indirect jobs will be created in the region when the port re-opens.
+Port KC anticipates that approximately 40 direct and indirect jobs will be created in the region when the port re-opens.